etiennebert/forest_club/3_CGE/Game_theory_2024/README_CGE.md

 **Sheet 4** applies those deforestation coefficients to the initial GTAP land areas to calculate deforestation intensity by country and sector (columns BM to BU of this tab).

 ### Computing Tariffs for Deforestation-Linked Exports
-As described in SI, Section 6.2, tariffs are first computed to reduce each producer country’s exports by the share of production linked to deforestation.

-The shocks and swap used for those tariffs are computed in the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw.

-This file is used in further computations, producing Shocks_tmf_f and other relevant shock results.
-Then, the calcuation of the tariffs is done via a GTAP AEZ simulation done via the folder: 3. runGTAP375\5.
-Tariff_SIM\NATFEB\SaveSims
-The parameter of this simualtion can be found in the folder Savesims.

-This simulation is available in the SI and can be recomputed using the “\5.
-Tariff_SIM” folder (name of the experiment: qxwGlobT “aggregate shock on qxw for global tariffs”), which yields the average tariff required to curtail each export flow in proportion to its deforestation footprint
-And the value found in the file qxwGlobT.cmf are the same than the ones in the file.

-Teh results are in the file qxwGlobT.sl4 and stored in the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab SShocks_tmf_f

-## Final Shock Files
-The three shocks files (deforestation coefficients + tariff adjustments) are ultimately stored in:

-3. runGTAP375\Game_theory_2024\0_External_data
-These files include:

-qo_values.xlsx
-qoes_values.xlsx
-qxw_values.xlsx
-They are then utilized in the CGE model to capture the impact of deforestation on land expansion, trade flows, and corresponding policy interventions.

-## Running the Simulation.
-The coefficents have been calcuated.
-The Parameters located Table S6 of the SI are stored in the sub folder located at: C:\runGTAP375\Game_theory_2024\0_External_data

-To run the simuation, it first necessary to unzip the 2_Model folder, then to run R script located at 1_Code.
-This will generate different output for qoes, qo, and qxw for each of the scenario considered.
-The program is defined to stop after a phase of 25 similar oscialltion but this can be extensede.

-The simulaiton time can vary significantly between scenario as it can be between 1 min and 1 hour per iteration.

-LAst, Some of the resutls are stored in the 4_DB folder.
-By running the two last ALteryx Workflow:
+As described in SI, Section 6.2, initial tariffs are first computed to reduce each producer country’s exports by the share of production linked to deforestation.

+The shocks and swap used for those tariffs are calcuated in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw.
+Then, the evaluation of those tariffs is done via a GTAP AEZ simulation located within the folder: 3. runGTAP375\5.
+Tariff_SIM\NATFEB\
+The parameters of this specific simualtion can be found in the sub-folder 3. runGTAP375\5.
+Tariff_SIM\NATFEB\Savesims, file qxwGlobT.cmf (with the same swap and shocks values than the ones in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw).

+The results of this specific simulation can be found 3. runGTAP375\5.
+Tariff_SIM\NATFEB\Savesims, file qxwGlobT.sl4 and have been copied and stored stored in the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab SShocks_tmf_f

+## 2. Final Shock Files
+The tariffs calcuated at the previous step are used to scale the decrease of:
+- The national output of commodities produced through deforestation.
+- The national exports of commodities derived from deforestation (as in the example above).

+Last, the decreases the AEZ‐level output of deforestation‐linked commodities is done via the results in Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab sheet4

+As such, those different files are stored in: 3. runGTAP375\Game_theory_2024\0_External_data These files include:
+- qo_values.xlsx (values from the tariffs)
+- qoes_values.xlsx (values from the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab sheet4, column BM-BU)
+- qxw_values.xlsx (values from the tariffs)
+- tms_f_initial_shocks.xlsx (values from the tariffs)
+Those file are then used in the CGE model simulation to capture the impact of deforestation on land expansion, trade flows, and corresponding policy interventions.

+## 3. Running the Simulation

+The coefficients and their corresponding shocks and swaps have been calculated (see above).
+Those coefficients as well as the parameter values (Table S6 in the SI) are stored in the subfolders under: C:\runGTAP375\Game_theory_2024\0_External_data

+### 3.1 Unzipping the Model Folder
+1. **Unzip the `2_Model` folder**.
+This folder contains:
+   - The **GTAP-AEZ executable** used during all iterations,
+   - Necessary configuration files,
+   - Other files required to run the GEMPACK simulation.
+2. **Check `defaut.prm`** for updated elasticity parameters (see SI 5.1).
+The relevant parameter is `ETRAEL1` (elasticity of transformation between Forestry and Agriculture), based on Miranda et al.

+### 3.2 Updating Paths in `NATDEF.cmf`
+Within the `NATDEF.cmf` file, **lines 40 and 41** must reflect your chosen file path:
+40 Solution file = C:\runGTAP375\Game_theory_2024\2_Model\NATDEF.sl4;
+41 Updated file gtapDATA = C:\runGTAP375\Game_theory_2024\2_Model\gdata.upd;
+Update these lines as needed.

+### 3.3 Running the R Script
+- Navigate to the `1_Code` folder and **run the R script**.
+- This generates outputs such as `qoes`, `qo`, and `qxw` for each scenario.
+- **Oscillation Handling**: The program stops after 25 repeated oscillations, but this limit can be changed.
+- **Simulation Time**: Varies by scenario, typically **1 minute to 1 hour** per iteration.

+### 3.4 Consolidating Results
+- All outputs are stored in the `4_DB` folder.
+- To create a single, consolidated database, **run the two final Alteryx workflows**:
   - Database_GTAPAEZ_all_results_2024_agg_pivot.yxmd
   - DB_GTAPAEZ_all

-all the results can be calcualted.
+- These workflows produce a comprehensive database of results for further analysis or visualization.

-Summary
+## Summary
 Deforestation Coefficients are generated and consolidated through Alteryx scripts, stored in Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx.
 Tariffs related to deforestation-linked production are computed and used in subsequent CGE simulations.
 The final shock files (qo_values.xlsx, qoes_values.xlsx, qxw_values.xlsx) are placed in 3. runGTAP375\Game_theory_2024\0_External_data, ready for input into the CGE model.
 For any additional details or references, please consult the main manuscript (Equation 11, SI 5.2, SI 6.2) or the corresponding Alteryx workflows.